ydydsnyd/mono/packages/replicache/README.md

 **Note:** It's likely that when you `git push origin docs` above, you'll get a conflict error.
 This is expected if there have been any cherry-picks onto this branch as would happen if somebody "spruced" (below).
 Check that all the new commits on this docs branch since the last release are present in `origin/main`.
 To do this, for each such commit, there should be a message `Cherry-picked from <original-hash>` in the commit message.
 This message is added by the "spruce" procedure.
 Look for each such `<original-hash>` in `origin/main`.
 If all such commits on `docs` are present in `origin/main` then you can force the push with `git push origin docs --force`.
 If there is a commit on this branch which is missing from `origin/main` then somebody edited directly on this branch and it should be investigated.

 **TODO:** We should write a script `release-docs.sh` to automate the above.

-## Push updates to the sample apps that update their dependency on Replicache

-- replicache-todo
-- repliear
-- replidraw{-do}

-## Write Release Notes

-Our release notes are now blog posts.

-TODO: Document how to do this.

 ---